career shift

 Job Description

 The role of school counselors will vary somewhat from state to state and school to school.
-They will also look different, for example, in an elementary school, where young students may need help processing separation anxiety, than in a high school, where students are preparing for graduation and adult life.
+School counseling jobs will also look different, for example, in an elementary school, where young students may need help processing separation anxiety, than in a high school, where students are preparing for graduation and adult life.
 But despite these differences, there are general responsibilities that will apply to nearly every counselor.
 Counselors will:

 • Help students navigate struggles, whether they be scholastic, mental, emotional, or social